 Benchmarking Proficiency: CEFR Levels

-Global language standards, such as the Common European Framework of Reference for Languages (CEFR), provide helpful milestones:
+Global language standards, such as the Common European Framework of Reference for Languages (CEFR), provide helpful milestones recognized across educational systems:

 Estimated Hours and Realistic Expectations

-• A1 Level: Many learners reach this “survival” stage in 60–100 hours, provided they practice listening and speaking regularly.
+- A1 Level: Many learners reach this foundational stage in 60–100 hours with regular listening and speaking practice.

-• B1/B2 Level: Reaching conversational competence typically requires 250–400 hours of dedicated study, with noticeable comfort in common scenarios.
+- B1/B2 Level: Conversational competence typically requires 250–400 hours of dedicated study, building comfort in common scenarios.

-• C1/C2 Level: High proficiency, often needed for university studies or employment in France, generally takes 600–800+ hours.
+- C1/C2 Level: High proficiency, often required for university studies or professional roles in French-speaking environments, generally takes 600–800+ hours.

 Real-World Examples

-These examples illustrate how context, investment, and environment influence the journey.
+These examples illustrate how context, time investment, and environment shape the learning journey.

 Accelerating Your French Learning: Strategies That Work